rkillickdev/spelling-bee-scramble/README.md

 * As a first time visitor, I want clear and concise feedback each time I submit a correct or incorrect answer.
 * As a first time visitor, I want clear feedback about how close I am to reaching my target number of correct answers.
 * As a first time visitor, I want clear feedback to let me know I have completed the challenge and how to proceed.
-* As a first time visitor, I want the ability to mute sound effects.
 * As a first time visitor, I want easy intuitive access to an explanation of how to play the game.

 <br>